karlpothast/docker-xcode/README.md

+# *** working o compressing the image right now - will have updates soon

 # Run XCode on Linux
 Docker image created from sickcodes/Docker-OSX latest build with XCode, XCode Command Line Tools, Brew and iOS Simuator pre-installed.